SauloSilva/747-400/README.md

 Feel free to join the conversation, fork this repository, and make the plane your own.

+**How can I remove the boarding music or PA announcements?**

+Head to the FMC MENU > ACMS > MAINT > SIMCONFIG.
+Here you can find many settings for the aircraft, including sound options.

 ### Installation
 Just extract the zip to your aircraft folder, with some caveats: